Resources

 Verification

-Once the design was completed, the circuit was thoughtfully validated through the simulation and the analysis the waveform of the input and output ports of every component (done using ModelSim-Intel© FPGAs Standard Edition 2020.1).
+Once the design was completed, the circuit was validated through the analysis of the simulated waveforms of every component (done using ModelSim-Intel© FPGAs Standard Edition 2020.1).

 Waveform of the input and output ports of the circuit using a simple 2x3 test ROM